memfault/interrupt/_drafts/tracking-code-size.md

         IDT_LIST:          56 B         2 KB      2.73%
 ```

-Once you have the code size for each commit and build combination, you and your
-entire team can:
+This is a step in the right direction, but it does not give us any sense of the changes to code size over time.
+Instead, we must track this information from commit to commit.
+With this information, your team can:

 - Prevent large (possibly accidental) code size increases due to non-optimal
   code for function usage (e.g. a few years ago, by adding a call to newlib's
   `sscanf(...)`, I increased the firmware size by 2kB).
-- You can retroactively find large spikes or decreases in code size when looking
+- Retroactively find large spikes or decreases in code size when looking
   for easy-win optimizations.
 - Estimate when the code size will exceed the limit by looking at historical
   data.